 NASA sent the Magellan spacecraft to Venus in 1990.
 For the next four years, Magellan took pictures of more than 98 percent of the planet.
-This hemispheric view is color coded to illustrate elevation.
+This hemispheric view is color-coded to illustrate elevation.
 Magellan showed that Venus has a "relatively young" surface, making it only 300 million to 600 million years old.
-Venus does not experience plate tectonics and shifting as Earth does.
+Venus doesn't experience plate tectonics and shifting as Earth does.
 Pressure builds until the planet effectively recycles its crust.
-Some experts think that Venus may completely resurface itself every few hundred million years.
+Some experts think Venus may completely resurface itself every few hundred million years.